clMathLibraries/clBLAS/src/wrappers/python/README.txt

 3. Cython from http://cython.org/, ( 0.18 minimum )
 4. OpenCL runtime, such as AMD's catalyst package ( AMD v2.9 SDK tested )

-NOTE:  This has only been tested with 32-bit python on windows
+NOTE:  This has been tested with 32-bit python on windows & 64-bit on OpenSUSE

 NOTE:  Only sgemm has been wrapped as proof-of-concept